jtanx/fontforge/doc/sphinx/faq.rst

 **Why doesn't** :menuselection:`Edit --> Copy` **copy glyph names as well as glyph info?**
-   Firstly because I believe that any attempt to copy a glyph's name will almost certainly be better done by defining a custom :doc:`encoding <encodingmenu>`.
+   Firstly because I believe that any attempt to copy a glyph's name will almost certainly be better done by defining a custom :doc:`encoding </ui/menus/encodingmenu>`.

    Secondly because most of the time you don't want the name copied.